Puukallistaja/bC/README.md

 ```
 ### miner
 ```
-// body - Array of data to chain. chainInstance.mineBlock(body)
+// body - Array of data to be chained. chainInstance.mineBlock(body)
 ```